 Here are a few rooms you’ll want to be sure to snap a few selfies of you with your children:

 The sprinkle pool: A pool area filled with thousands of large plastic sprinkles.
 Be prepared to pick up these sprinkles around your house long after your visit is over since even with a good brush-off they still find places to hide.

 The Pop Rock Wall: If your children love to climb you’ll likely want to spend a little more time in this room.
 Inspired by the candy pop rocks, the walls are decorated with ledges for indoor rock climbing.

 The Banana Swing Room: All kids love to swing.
 And if they’re patient, they can own the bragging rights to swinging in a room full of bananas.

 Insider tips: The Museum of Ice Cream is located downtown near Market Street, there is some street parking but we recommend either taking public transportation or parking in a nearby garage.
-Strollers are not permitted inside but there is dedicated stroller parking.
+Strollers are not permitted inside so if you have a little we suggest a carrier.